MarkCodering/MarkCodering/README.md

 # About Mark

 ## What I Do in Three Sentences:
-- Found AI Research Firm with Seth Harding - [dXdR](https://github.com/dxdr-ai) to Conduct Advanced Research Projects that Brings Positive Impacts
+- Found AI Consulting and Research Firm with Seth Harding - [dXdR](https://github.com/dxdr-ai) to Develop End-to-end Data Solutions for Clients
 - Build Sounding Rockets to Reach the Sky in Kms with Real-time Operated Avionics System with [Space Technology Laboratory](https://github.com/TKU-STL)
 - Research on the Emerging Applications on Computer Science and Autonomous Systems with [VISTA Simulator](https://github.com/vista-simulator/vista) to Accelerate the Development of Autonomous Vehicles